-In two recent papers, the stability analysis of infinite dimensional DDS determined by a class of functional differential equations [21] and by linear and nonlinear semigroups [20] has been addressed.
-In the present paper, we establish exponential stability result for infinite dimensional DDS determined by Cauchy problems on abstract spaces (differential equations on Hilbert and Banach spaces).
-This class of systems includes as special cases DDS determined by the various types of equations discussed earlier (In a companion paper, we address asymptotic stability results for the class of problems considered herein [24].).
+In two recent papers, the stability analysis of infinite dimensional DDS determined by a class of functional differential equations [Sun et al.] and by linear and nonlinear semigroups [Michel et al. 2004] has been addressed.
+In the present paper, we establish asymptotic stability results for infinite dimensional DDS determined by Cauchy problems on abstract spaces (differential equations on Hilbert and Banach spaces).
+This class of systems includes as special cases DDS determined by the various types of equations discussed earlier.
+(In a companion paper, we address exponential stability results for the class of problems considered herein [Michel et al. 2005].)
 We apply our results in the analysis of DDS determined by specific classes of functional differential equations, Volterra integrodifferential equations, and partial differential equations.